nicfontaine/tycon/README.md

 - **Speed Graph**: Every 2 seconds, your average WPM (up to that point) is calculated

 ### To-Do
-- Support custom word lists from file (validate format)
+- Support custom word lists from file (validate format, and navigate directories to locate. launch flag `-f` and file path)
+- % incorrect by each character, not just incorrect words, and backspaces
+- Display random typing tips
+- Add random punctuation mode (insert punctuation, and reformat text, like hyphens w/o space, caps after period, etc.)
 - Re-do intervaled avg to average in segments, instead of over progress of the test (so chart is more relevant)
 - Record local lifetime stats
 - Launch parameters to define settings